AccuWeb Hosting vs. Namecheap

 User Experience

 When it comes to user experience, both AccuWeb Hosting and Namecheap have their strengths and weaknesses.
 You want something that feels comfortable and intuitive while getting the job done.
-So let’s see how each provider measures up in this crucial area.
+So, let’s see how each provider measures up in this crucial area.

 Ease of Use

 Starting with AccuWeb Hosting, you’ll find their services are generally designed with user-friendliness in mind.
-The account setup is fairly straightforward.
+The account setup is relatively straightforward.
 You don’t need to be a tech guru to get started.
 You’ll appreciate features like one-click installs for popular applications like WordPress.

 Control Panel and Interface